asterics/AsTeRICS-Grid/docs/documentation_user/10_dictionaries.md

 [Back to Overview](README.md)

-This chapter is about dictionaries and how to manage and use them within AsTeRICS Grid.
+This chapter is about dictionaries and how to manage and use them within Asterics AAC.
-A dictionary is a collection of words and their relations that is saved within AsTeRICS Grid in order to fill [prediction elements](01_terms.md#grid-element).
+A dictionary is a collection of words and their relations that is saved within Asterics AAC in order to fill [prediction elements](01_terms.md#grid-element).

 In the manage dictionaries view, currently saved dictionaries that are used for filling prediction elements (see [Terms](01_terms.md#grid-element)) can be shown and adapted (Figure 1):